-- 1. First-time college students and transfers who take FYE are required to submit a Writing Fundamentals Portfolio during their FYE program their first term on campus to demonstrate their level of competence in basic research and writing skills before beginning intensive writing in their majors.
+- During orientation or within the first week of the first term, firsttime college students and transfer students will complete a writing activity designed to assess their Baseline Writing Skills.
+These writing samples will be evaluated to determine the level of writing support needed. - First-time college students and transfers who take FYE are required 2. to submit a Writing Fundamentals Portfolio during their FYE program their first term on campus to demonstrate their level of competence in basic research and writing skills before beginning intensive writing in their majors.
 Transfer students who are exempt from FYE must submit their Writing Fundamentals Portfolios within their first two terms on campus.
 It is each student's responsibility to enroll within this timeframe in a course that will provide the opportunity to produce the required writing samples and to submit the portfolio by the end of that term.
-The Writing Fundamentals Portfolio may be submitted only once. - 2.
-A student whose Writing Fundamentals Portfolio does not demonstrate an acceptable level of competence or who fails to submit during the required term will be required to meet with his or her advisor(s) and the writing program director to work out a writing plan designed to address the student's unique needs and to prepare the student to meet the demands of upper division work.
-The writing program director, in conjunction with the advisor(s), will have the prerogative to direct the registrar to enroll the student in up to three credit hours of academic work in a writing-intensive course or courses appropriate to the student's needs.
+The Writing Fundamentals Portfolio may be submitted only once.

+A student whose Writing Fundamentals Portfolio does not demonstrate an acceptable level of competence or who fails to submit during the required term will be required to meet with his or her advisor(s) and the writing specialist to work out a writing plan designed to address the student's unique needs and to prepare the student to meet the demands of upper division work.
+The writing specialist, in conjunction with the advisor(s), will have the prerogative to direct the registrar to enroll the student in up to three credit hours of academic work in a writing-intensive course or courses appropriate to the student's needs.
 To meet this requirement, the course work must be successfully completed by the student.
-At the end of each subsequent term, the student, the advisor(s), and the writing program director will meet, as needed, to review the student's progress with writing.
+At the end of each subsequent term, the student, the advisor(s), and the writing specialist will meet, as needed, to review the student's progress with writing.
 Further course work may be recommended in these meetings.
-The meetings will cease when the advisor(s) and the writing program director determine that the student has demonstrated a satisfactory level of competence in writing required by the student's discipline.
+The meetings will cease when the advisor(s) and the writing specialist determine that the student has demonstrated a satisfactory level of competence in writing required by the student's discipline.